-At the time of diagnosis, most cases of BCC and SCC have not spread from their original locations and are managed with local treatments, including the use of topical (applied directly onto the skin) medications or surgical removal of the tumor.
-If the tumor is removed surgically, the tissue is sent to a pathologist who checks to make sure that the entire tumor was removed.
+At the time of diagnosis, most cases of BCC and SCC have not spread from their original locations and are managed with local treatments, including the use of topical medications (applied directly to the skin) such as fluorouracil (Efudex) or surgical removal of the tumor.

+If the tumor is removed surgically, the tissue is sent to a pathologist who checks to make sure the entire tumor was removed.
 In some cases, a second operation may be needed to remove more of the tumor.